Understanding Retrieval Augmentation for Long-Form Question Answering: Automatically Identifying Unsupported Sentences

 \section{Automatically Identifying Unsupported Sentences}

 Annotating attribution requires careful reading over multiple documents and comparison between two texts.
-Recent prior work~\citep{bohnet2022attributed,gao-etal-2023-rarr,gao-etal-2023-rarr} showed that fine-tuned models from NLI datasets can successfully automate this process.
-We investigate automatic identification of unsupported answer sentences in LFQA domain with our collected dataset.
+Recent work~\citep{bohnet2022attributed,gao-etal-2023-rarr} showed that fine-tuned models from NLI datasets can successfully automate this process.
+We investigate automatic identification of unsupported answer sentences in LFQA domain with \dsname.